nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 **Parameter Definitions:**

 * `-o` – the output directory to store results
-* `*raw.fastq.gz` – the input reads are specified as a positional argument, and can be given all at once with wildcards like this, or as individual arguments with spaces in between them
+* `*raw.fastq.gz` – the input reads are specified as a positional argument, and can be given all at once with wildcards, or as individual arguments with spaces in between them

 **Input data:**